jarforlove/Catch-A-Pikachu/README.md

-# Udacity Classic Arcade Game Clone
+# Arcade Game: Catch A Pikachu

 ## All the Steps Required to Run the Application

+To play the game, you may visit: https://willshu2049.github.io/Catch-A-Pikachu/ Or if you want to run it locally, you may:
   1. Download the Github repository
   2. Open index.HTML

 ## How to Play the Game

-1. The goal is to reach the water at the top of the page.
+1. The goal is to catch pikachus and take them to the shrines at the top row.
-2. Use the keyboard's arrow keys to move the player.
-When the player reaches the water, the player's number of wins will increase by 1.
-And the player will return to the starting point.
+2. Use the keyboard's arrow keys to move the pokeball.
+Avoid other moving pokemons because pikachu is what you are after.
+When you hit one of those moving pokemons, you lose one pokeball.
+You may see the number of empty pokeballs below the canvas.
-3. Avoid the bugs.
-When hit by a bug, the player's number of lives will reduce by 1, and the player will return to the starting point.
-When number of lives equals to 0, the player will start over again, and number of lives set to 5, number of wins to 0.
+3. The game setting also includes rocks, snorlaxes(good) and pyducks(bad).
+  - You can only move around rocks.
+  - If you catch a snorlax, it will gift you one pokeball.
+  - Pyducks are extremely dangerous, I would not suggest catching them.

 ## Technologies

 1. JavaScript
+  - Modular Patterns.
+Closures.
+  - Shortcut Notations
+  - Easy Configuration and customization
+  - Strict Coding Style
+  - Optimized Loops (No Forced Synchronized Layout)
 2. HTML5 canvas
+3. Build Tools: Grunt
+4. Photo Editing: GIMP

 ## Sound Effects